 Databases are the foundations of all the enterprise business.
-Employees such as R&D engineers, operations and maintenance (O&M) staff, and testers need to query or manage database data every day.
+Employees such as R&D engineers, O&M staff, and testers need to query or manage database data every day.
 However, employees have different levels of knowledge on databases.
-Therefore, enterprises face many challenges in ensuring database stability.
+Therefore, enterprises face a large number of challenges in database stability.

 Challenges in database O&M and management

-- Frequent database faults during fast business iteration
+- Frequent database failures during fast business iteration

-- While business data is being published, a large number of slow SQL queries are generated.
+- During the rollout of business, a large number of slow SQL queries are generated.

-- During promotions, the capacity of databases does not meet the business demand.
+- During promotions, the capacity of databases does not meet the business requirements.

-- Schemas or indexes that are poorly designed hinder databases from performing well.
+- Schemas or indexes that are improperly designed hinder databases from performing well.

 - SQL statements or tables are published to an online environment without being reviewed.